Superrehtard/old_diaspora_wiki/Migrating-from-MongoDB-to-MySQL.md

     git checkout master
 Finally, run the **Migrate from Mongo** step again.

-**If you still have duplicate key errors**, it probably means you created your database without the right collation setting.
+If you still have duplicate key errors after running the sanitize script, it probably means you created your database without the right collation setting.
 Try remaking them as in the **Create and migrate your db** step.